1) What does Leela Mean?

 If you have specific injuries or concerns you'd like to address be sure to let the instructor know before class.
 Your teacher will help you find ways to modify poses to benefit your body.
 You do not need to be flexible, or strong, or young, or female, or purple, or an octopus, or anything else to do yoga.
 Yoga is for everyone.
 Yoga is not about your ability to perform acrobatics.
 Yoga is about noticing how you feel and think, in order to replace detrimental habits with helpful habits.
 Come as you are, you are pretty great.

 Yes, please note that class packs do have an expiration date.
 Expiration dates vary.
-See the Pricing page for details.
+Regular FIVE and TEN Class Packages expire three months after the first class.
+See the Pricing Page for details.

 To protect the privacy of our students, classes and class packs may not be shared or transferred to other students under any circumstances.

 We do have a discounted rate for students, seniors (60+), military, police, and firefighters.
-We also have several classes a week offered at $10, these are called community classes.
+We also have a Community Class offered at $12.
 Another option is to join our work-trade program.
 A bit of your time in exchange for classes.
 Please contact us if you are interested

 Given the unique needs of children, children under the age of 12 may only attend general classes with advanced approval of studio and particular teacher.
 We do hold series and classes specifically for children and teens.
 Please see our schedule or contact us for more info on these.
 Please also note, a parent/guardian will need to sign a release form for any minors on their first visit.

 Sure!
-First, please arrive at least 10 minutes before class is scheduled to begin to allow time to sign in and get settled for class.
+First, please sign-in at least 5 minutes before class is scheduled to begin to allow time to be admitted and get settled for class.
 It is up to individual teachers to decide if they allow latecomers.
-Please refrain from wearing fragrances to class.
-Pretty, pretty, pretty please, turn off your cell phone during class.
-After class, please put away yoga equipment neatly.
-That's it!
+Please make sure you are muted unless communicating with the teacher or class.